codenymphs/visualg.md/README.md

 # visualg.md
 Handbook of Pseudo Code in Portuguese
+# > CodeNymphs

-Code Nymphs - more soft and gracefull
+  > Nymphs Made of Code.
+Programming can be more soft and gracefull

-by: @juniobash /
+by: @juniobash/

 ## Guia de Sobrevivencia do Programador
 ### Básico